centau/vide/docs/tut/crash-course/3-components.md

 # Components

-Components are custom-made reusable pieces of UI made from other pieces of UI.

-By using components you can make your application more modular and better organized.
+A component is a function that creates and returns a piece of UI.

+This is a way to separate your app into small chunks that you can reuse and put together.

+::: code-group

 ```lua [Button.luau]
 local create = vide.create